Call me a #grantnerd, but I love sharing “lessons learned” grant spending stories!

-No Unallowable Spending…by anyone
+No Unallowable Grant Spending…by anyone

-In other words that costs must be:
+In other words, for costs to be allowable, they must be:

-• Not be limited or excluded by federal cost principles regulations
+- Not be limited or excluded by federal cost principles regulations

-• And finally, allowable costs must also be adequately documented
+- And finally, allowable costs must also be adequately documented

-How about your organization?
+How about you?

 Lucy Morgan CPA, MBA